asankaSovis/password-manager-Python/README.md

 - Help and About sections
 - Setting up a passcode

-## Fixes and Features for the Next Release
-- Fix the security issue where the key is stored on the preference file (SECURITY)
-- Fix the wrong command listed in the help.json file (BUG)
-- Add way to get a new line on command line by pressing enter (FEATURE)

 #### [Version 2.1.1 Alpha](https://github.com/asankaSovis/password-manager/blob/main/Releases/Python/password_manager_v2.1.1.zip) *[30/01/2022]*
 **NOTE: This is a security patch**
 > MD5: `05a817d7d2a03e692aeb0524e7ca002c`